Flowpack/jobqueue-doctrine/README.md

 composer require flowpack/jobqueue-doctrine
 ```

-If not already installed, that fetch its requirements, namely the `jobqueue-common` package.
+If not already installed, that will fetch its requirements, namely the `jobqueue-common` package.

 Now the queue can be configured like this: